 We all have weak spots when it comes to spending.
 Maybe your spending trigger is shopping out of boredom.
 Or perhaps you use retail therapy to alleviate negative feelings.
 Whatever your spending triggers may be, it’s important that you identify and avoid them as much as possible.

 For the impulsive online shoppers among us, it may help to spend some time away from the internet.
-Try putting your phone or device in a drawer in a completely different room, out of sight and (hopefully) out of mind.
+Try putting your phone or device in a completely different room, out of sight and (hopefully) out of mind.
 If shopping is an emotional reaction, it may help to find healthier coping mechanisms.
 That could mean spending 30 minutes playing with your furry pets, going for a walk through nature, or calling a friend or family member just to chat.

 4. If you can’t avoid triggers, then distract yourself